Mikwiss/redux-arta-middleware/README.md

 It's obvious, but this package use [redux](https://redux.js.org/).

-*redux-arta-middleware* use also [redux-thunk](https://github.com/gaearon/redux-thunk) in order to be able to use function instead of action.
+Deprecated : *redux-arta-middleware* use also [redux-thunk](https://github.com/gaearon/redux-thunk) in order to be able to use function instead of action.

 ### Installation